onssoschi/climatehealth/README.md

 ### Description

-This repository contains code for an R package dedicated to calculating climate-health indicators [beta].
-The functions in this package support the production of climate-health statistics.
-The code aligns with the methodologies set out in a statistical framework of climate-health indicators developed as part of our project Standards for Official Statistics on Climate-Health Interactions (SOSCHI).
+This package provides functions for calculating climate–health indicators and supporting the production of climate–health statistics.
+The methods implemented in the package follow the statistical framework for climate–health indicators developed under the Standards for Official Statistics on Climate–Health Interactions (SOSCHI) project.

-### Indicators
+### SOSCHI Topics and Indicators

 This package contains scientific functions dedicated to the following topics in the SOSCHI framework: